-Through the support of the Ford Foundation, NYFA is pleased to announce the Immigrant Artist Mentoring Program: Detroit, presented in collaboration with Detroit local partners.
+The New York Foundation for the Arts (NYFA) is pleased to announce the second year of the Immigrant Artist Mentoring Program: Detroit, presented in collaboration with Detroit local partners through the support of the Ford Foundation.

-This initiative will combine two of NYFA’s professional development programs: the Immigrant Artist Mentoring Program, in which NYFA provides access to artist mentors and art professionals via panels and workshops, and the Artist As Entrepreneur Boot Camps, which provides artists with the fundamental principles of sustainability in the arts.
-Featured topics will include strategic planning, finance, law, marketing, and fundraising.
+The program combines two of NYFA’s professional development programs: the Immigrant Artist Mentoring Program, which provides access to artist mentors and art professionals via panels and workshops, and the Artist As Entrepreneur Boot Camp, which provides artists with the fundamental principles of sustainability in the arts.
+Featured topics include strategic planning, finance, law, marketing, and fundraising.
 Additional material will be drawn from NYFA’s newly-revised popular textbook The Profitable Artist (Allworth Press, 2018).

-In collaboration with Detroit-based partners, the program will have two-weekend entrepreneurial boot camps, one-on-one mentoring, an informal gathering between weekends, and individual follow-up consultations.
+In collaboration with Detroit-based partners, the program will offer two weekend entrepreneurial boot camps, one-on-one mentoring, an informal gathering between weekends, and an individual consultation with an arts professional.

-This is a competitive program open to artists from all disciplines (performing, literary, visual, multi-disciplinary, folk and traditional arts) based in Detroit, MI and provided free of charge to accepted participants.
-The program will run from March 2018 to June 2018, and will bring together Detroit artists to nurture a productive environment for collaboration.
+This is a competitive program open to artists from all disciplines (Performing, Literary, Visual, Multidisciplinary, Video/Film, Folk and Traditional Arts) based in Detroit, MI and provided free of charge to accepted participants.
+The program runs from December 2018 to March 2019, and will bring together Detroit artists to nurture a productive environment for collaboration.

-- Either you and your parents were born outside of the United States.
-(This includes the United States territories i.e. Puerto Rico, Guam, and the US Virgin Islands)
+- Either you or your parents were born outside of the United States.
+(This includes the United States territories i.e. Puerto Rico, Guam, and the U.S. Virgin Islands)